 Both the UCD Embark Award and the UCD Advantage Award are open to all UCD students.
-However, they have been designed such that the UCD Embark Award is most relevant for first undergraduate students and the UCD Advantage Award is most relevant for post first year undergraduate students and graduate students.
+However, they have been designed such that the UCD Embark Award is most relevant for first undergraduate students and the UCD Advantage Award is most relevant for post first year students.
+Both awards are also open to graduate students.
 Before making a decision on which award to register for, we recommend that you have a look at the “important dates” section below as there are some restrictions around when you can start/finish your Award and these may have a bearing on your decision.
 If you need some help figuring out what the best option is for your individual circumstances, Rebecca (email@example.com) will be happy to help.

 Registration is quick and easy.

 To register for the UCD Embark Award or the UCD Advantage Award, simply log into SISweb using your UCD username and password, select “Programme Services” on the top toolbar and then select “My Co-Curricular Award Applications”.
 You will see both the UCD Embark Award and the UCD Advantage Award listed.
 Select “apply” on the award that you would like to apply for.

 Once you have applied, you will receive an automated email providing instructions on how to sign up for an induction session for your chosen award.
 It is mandatory to attend an induction session and your award registration will not be confirmed until you have completed the induction.
 The induction takes 50 minutes and sessions take place regularly so you’ll be ready to get cracking on your award submission in no time at all.

 If you wish to attend an induction sessions before signing up for an award, you can do so by signing into your UCD Careers Connect and booking a place on an induction session under our "Events" tab.